Over sorghum salad, U.S. farmers and Chinese buyers chew on trade

 “Mexico is always an option, but they are not going to pay what we would typically get going to China,” Chopelas said.
 That has pushed down prices.

-An elevator operated by global grains merchant Archer Daniels Midland (ADM.N) at Corpus Christi was bidding roughly $3.68 per bushel to buy sorghum.
+An elevator operated by global grains merchant Archer Daniels Midland at Corpus Christi was bidding roughly $3.68 per bushel to buy sorghum.
 Earlier this year, sorghum there fetched as much as $4.80 per bushel, according to Reuters data.

 The Chinese delegation, which Sorghum Checkoff said represents importers that account for more than half of China’s total sorghum imports from the United States, will travel to Kansas next week.
-ADM and Gavilon, a unit of Marubeni Corp (8002.T), said they are participating in the trade mission.
+ADM and Gavilon, a unit of Marubeni Corp, said they are participating in the trade mission.

 Cargill Inc will also attend, participants and other sorghum traders said.
 Cargill had no comment.